FederalID/AI-powered-Copilot/README.md

 # AI-powered Copilot

-Your life Copilot powered by OpenAI (CLI interface for OpenAI with sear
+Your life Copilot powered by OpenAI (CLI interface for OpenAI with searching).

+Features:

+* Web access and Google search